vapmail16/oxford-genai-llmops-project/README.md

     class H,I datastore;
 ```
 ## Usage
-The Makefile has been designed so that building and running the capplication and its components is as simple as possible.
+The Makefile has been designed so that building and running the application and its components is as simple as possible.

 To build the database: